Hubas-prog/BC-MFA/README.md

 fac => an external factor used for the supervised analysis (BCA).

 spcos => A numerical value giving the cos2 by which variables text and symbols should be magnified in the variable plot. by default = 0.

+X and Y => the dimension of the principal components to be plotted.
+Please note that the BCA allows the extraction of a number k-1 of components which will be a function of the number of modalities (k) of the factor.
+If the fac factor has less than 3 modalities, the analysis wont be possible.

 # Note